 The best safe way to deter adult beetles from your property is a cedar-oil-based insect repellent.
 Its odor is noxious to beetles and other pests, and it is an all-natural way to repel them.
 And if they stick around, it will shut down their receptors, and they’ll eventually leave or starve and die.

 Another easy, natural way to control the adult Japanese beetle is hand collecting.
 This is best done early in the morning when the beetles are the least active.
 Reducing the numbers on a plant makes it less attractive to other beetles flying in.
 Shake or knock them into a bucket of soapy water to kill them.

 We don’t recommend the use of Japanese beetle traps for home landscapes.
-They should be limited to large open areas away from valuable plants, because the powerful attractant can actually draw more beetles into an area.
-We also don’t recommend toxic insecticidal sprays and dusts to protect ornamental plantings, as they can unintentionally spread to food crops and they can harm precious pollinators like bees and butterflies.
+They should be limited to large open areas away from valuable plants.
+This is because the powerful attractant can actually draw more beetles into an area.
+We also don’t recommend toxic insecticidal sprays and dusts to protect ornamental plantings.
+These can unintentionally spread to food crops, and they can harm our precious pollinators like bees and butterflies.

-Another extremely effective way to control grubs and adult Japanese beetles is Food Grade Diatomaceous Earth.
+Another extremely effective way for repelling Japanese beetles and their grubs is Food Grade Diatomaceous Earth.
 It works through a physical, non-chemical process of destroying the exoskeleton of pests.
 It’s like tiny shards of broken glass that cut through their protective outer shell and cause them to dehydrate.
 It’s non-toxic, and is even safe if ingested by warm-blooded creatures.
 It can be sprinkled liberally on plants and on the soil.
-Be warned, though, that it can harm pollinators if they land on it, so it should be used only on plants that don’t attract bees and butterflies.
+Be warned, though, that it can harm pollinators if they land on it.
+So it should be used only on plants that don’t attract bees and butterflies.
 It should still do a terrific job of controlling the unwanted beetles, even if it’s used away from flowering plants.